frkn2076/LooneyTunes/README.md

 ## How to use

-Simply get Looney Tunes Characters' information through queries in GraphQL, ere are a few examples
+Simply get Looney Tunes Characters' information through queries in GraphQL, here are a few examples

 ```javascript
 {